 As always, DNN Platform is open-source and available as a free download from DNN Software.
-For Evoq Content Basic, Evoq Content or Evoq Engage licensed versions, please reach out to us using the Contact Us Form and we'll be happy to help you.
-As DNN's longest-standing partner, Engage is a DNN Evoq reseller.
+For Evoq Content Basic, Evoq Content or Evoq Engage licensed versions, please reach out to the sales team at DNN Software.

-For more information on how to upgrade your site, see our blog post, "How do I upgrade to the latest version of DNN?"
+For more information on how to perform a DNN upgrade on your site, see our blog post, "How do I upgrade to the latest version of DNN?"

-The open source community behind DNN has been active and productive in their continued evolution of the platform:
+The open-source community behind DNN has been active and productive in their continued evolution of the DNN platform:

 DNN Platform (open-source) 9.8.1 was released on January 6, 2021.